< Back to all articles

 2. Make recommendations that put your needs first

 Once we’ve assessed your situation, we go away and search the market.
 Using our nationwide contacts we then come up with a number or product recommendations for you.
-At Mortgage Advice Bureau, we work with over 90 different lenders - so you aren’t restricted to just one bank or building society’s criteria.
-Having this flexibility means you’ll have much more choice and can find the mortgage deal that’s right for you.

 3. Deal with the application, so you don’t have to worry